- About Us

 - Contact Us

 Large truck crashes present a compelling threat to the safety of Americans, and it’s an issue that doesn’t receive enough attention.
 National Highway Traffic Safety Administration data estimates an average of almost 11 people in the United States die each day in trucking accidents, and an additional 100,000 are injured every year in accidents involving big rig trucks.
-Furthermore, according to the Federal Motor Carrier Safety Administration, these numbers are only increasing.
-This group estimates that the number of crashes has increased steadily since 2009.
-Why is this?
-In short, truck drivers and their regulating bodies seem to have gotten careless.
-Here are some disturbing figures to consider:
+According to the Federal Motor Carrier Safety Administration, these numbers are only increasing.

 If you’ve been injured in an accident involving an 18 wheeler, big-rig, delivery truck, or other large vehicle, you’re probably full of pressing questions.
 Who’s responsible?
 What kind of recourse can I expect for someone else’s negligence?
 How will I ever pay my bills and get back on my feet?
 If you’re worried about these kinds of things, you’re not alone.
 At Knutson+Casey, we don’t take negligence lightly.